vrugtehagel/yozo.ooo/src/docs/live/index.md

 Some contexts, such as inside the [`effect()`](/docs/effect/) callback, monitor live dependencies.
 Because of this, it's often not needed to manually attach the event listeners to live variables.

-p In fact, in components, there is even no need for using `js`live()`` itself; each component instance gets [`$`](/docs/components/$/), a live variable for internal component state (including instance properties and attributes).
+In fact, in components, there is even no need for using `js`live()`` itself; each component instance gets [`$`](/docs/components/$/), a live variable for internal component state (including instance properties and attributes).
 To demonstrate the reactivity, here is a simple click counter component:

 ```yz
 <title>click-counter</title>